 Registering with a foreign business structure

-You have to register in the Commercial Register at KVK before you start doing business in the Netherlands.
+You have to register in the Business Register at KVK before you start doing business in the Netherlands.
 You can use a foreign legal structure: Dutch company law recognises all foreign business structures except sole proprietorships.
 For example, an English Private Limited Company (Ltd) can run a restaurant in the Netherlands.
 Other examples of foreign legal structures are the English LLP, the German AG and GmbH, the French SA, and the Delaware Corporation from the USA.

 Tool for choosing a Dutch legal structure

 If you want to set up a business, but you are in two minds about which legal structure to choose, use our Tool for choosing a Dutch legal structure.
 It will guide you through some of the main considerations, such as liability, staff and taxes, and give you advice suited to your needs and wishes.

 In the Netherlands, the ‘Incorporation principle’ applies.
 This means that a foreign company must comply both with Dutch law and the law of the country of origin.
 Foreign law determines: